Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Consider applying for a credit card at the bank founded in New Zealand, where you get a choice between credit cards with no annual fee and cards that reward you for spending.
+Consider applying for a credit card at a bank founded in New Zealand, where you get a choice between credit cards with no annual fee and cards that reward you for spending.

 First opening in 1847 in Auckland, ASB delivers a straightforward range of credit cards for both personal and business needs.
 You can also enjoy contactless payments and online banking across the ASB credit card range.

 Finder does not currently have access to this credit card provider.
 Please review the product details, application criteria and terms and conditions on the provider website if you are considering applying for this product.

 Credit cards on offer from ASB

 If you are looking for a credit card with no annual fee, you could consider the ASB Visa Light card, which does not charge a fee just for holding the card.
 Alternatively, you can opt for a rewards card including an ASB Platinum card, which also offers additional features and benefits.